-ARARAT, staibdance’s latest multi-media work considers the history and resilience of the Armenian people following a genocide that claimed 1.5 million lives.
+ARARAT considers the history and resilience of the Armenian people following a genocide that claimed 1.5 million lives.
 Rooted in survivor stories, and parallel investigations toward newness, the trajectory of the work illuminates the countenance of the human spirit.
-Journey with us into the matter of becoming as we ask: When all things are new, how important is the old?
+A journey into the matter of becoming, we ask: When all things are new, how important is the old?

 Premiere: October 26-28, 2023 Schwartz Center for Performing Arts, Emory University